Want to claim 12 FREE stocks? Head over to Webull to get started.

-Bitcoin has changed the way we send money online, and the cryptocurrency market as a whole.
-From companies like Ripple, which focus on the use of cryptocurrencies for fast money transfers, to coins like Monero that offer a more private way to send and receive funds, additional crypto uses arise every day.
+Bitcoin has changed the way we send money online—and the cryptocurrency market as a whole.
+From companies like Ripple, which focus on the use of cryptocurrencies for fast money transfers, to coins like Monero that offer a more private way to send and receive funds, additional crypto use cases arise every day.

-Facebook has even announced the development of its own cryptocurrency in order to easily facilitate transactions on its Messenger platform.
+Facebook even attempted to build a crypto platform, but it never quite came to fruition.
 Learning about and understanding how blockchain technology, the basic building block of cryptocurrency interactions, works can help you gain a competitive edge in this emerging market.

 Quick Look: The Best Blockchain Books To Read Right Now